-(a) Hasbrouck and Three Hills
+(a) Hasbrouck and Three Hills LLC

-On January 24, 2014, the Company signed a purchase agreement with Allied Nevada Gold Corp. ("ANV") to acquire ANV's Hasbrouck and Three Hills properties (together the "Hasbrouck Project") for consideration of up to US\$30 million.
+On January 24, 2014, the Company signed a purchase agreement with Allied Nevada Gold Corp. ("ANV") to acquire ANV's Hasbrouck Project for consideration of up to US\$30 million.
 The Company was required to pay an aggregate of US\$20 million to acquire a 75% interest in the properties with a US\$500,000 non-refundable cash deposit made upon execution of the letter agreement.
 The additional US\$19.5 million was paid April 23, 2014 at which time the Company purchased a 75% interest in the properties.

 On March 10, 2015, ANV announced that it had filed for Chapter 11 bankruptcy protection in the U.S. and was implementing a financial restructuring of its debt.
 On June 19, 2015, Waterton Precious Metals Fund ("Waterton") acquired all of ANV's exploration properties and related assets (excluding the Hycroft operation) for US\$17.5 million.
-The bankruptcy of ANV and the subsequent acquisition of the 25% interest in the

-Hasbrouck Project by Waterton does not alter the Company's legal rights or interests in the Hasbrouck Project.
+The bankruptcy of ANV and the subsequent acquisition of the 25% interest in the Hasbrouck Project by Waterton does not alter the Company's legal rights or interests in the Hasbrouck Project.

 As outlined in the purchase agreement, 100% title to the mineral rights underlying the Hasbrouck Project has been transferred into a Limited Liability Corporation (the "LLC") for ownership and operating purposes.
+Effective September 1, 2016, the Company transferred a 25% interest in the LLC to Waterton and retained the remaining 75% interest after a formal operating agreement was executed during the year.
+Under the terms of the LLC agreement, Waterton is required to fund their 25% share of expenditures on the Hasbrouck Project incurred subsequent to September 1, 2016.
+To date, Waterton has been funding their share of expenditures.
+However, should Waterton choose not to fund their share of expenditures, their interest will be diluted according to a prescribed formula in the LLC agreement.
+At December 31, 2017 the Company has recorded in accounts receivable an amount of \$89,622 (US\$71,440) representing Waterton's 25% share of LLC expenses incurred from October 1 - December 31, 2017.

-Effective September 1, 2016, the Company transferred a 25% interest in the LLC to Waterton and retained the remaining 75% interest.
-Subsequent to year end a formal operating agreement has been executed.
-Please see subsequent events (Note 14) for further details.
-The transfer of rights into the LLC and the execution of a formal operating agreement has not altered or affected the existing royalty structure on the Hasbrouck Project, being approximately an aggregate 3.9% over the claims hosting the Hasbrouck Project's proven and probable reserves.
+The transfer of rights into the LLC and the execution of a formal operating agreement has not altered or affected the existing royalty structure on the Hasbrouck Project, being approximately an aggregate 3.5% over the claims hosting the Hasbrouck Project's proven and probable reserves.
+(More details in (b) and (c) below.)